DWI Lawyers Fighting for You in Raleigh

 Based on any factors of the case, if found guilty of a DWI, penalties are based on the level of DWI that is applicable:

-• Level 1A: A minimum of 120 days in jail and Up to 36 months in jail and a $10,000 fine
+- Level 1A: A minimum of 120 days in jail and Up to 36 months in jail and a $10,000 fine

-• Level 1: A minimum of 30 days in jail and Up to 24 months and a $4,000 fine.
+- Level 1: A minimum of 30 days in jail and Up to 24 months and a $4,000 fine

-• Level 2: A minimum of 7 days in jail and Up to 12 months and a $2,000 fine
+- Level 2: A minimum of 7 days in jail and Up to 12 months and a $2,000 fine

-• Level 3: Up to six months and a $1,000 fine, and 72 hours of community service
+- Level 3: Up to six months and a $1,000 fine, and 72 hours of community service

-• Level 4: Up to 120 days and a $500 fine and 48 hours of community service
+- Level 4: Up to 120 days and a $500 fine and 48 hours of community service

-• Level 5: Up to 60 days and a $200 fine and 24 hours of community service
+- Level 5: Up to 60 days and a $200 fine and 24 hours of community service

 DRIVERS LICENSE REVOCATION:

-If convicted of a level 3,4 or 5 a driver’s license is revoked for one year but the driver is eligible for a limited driver’s license allowing them to drive to work, school, church, and household errands.
+If convicted of a level 3, 4, or 5, a driver’s license is revoked for one year but the driver is eligible for a limited driver’s license allowing them to drive to work, school, church, and household errands.

 DWI As a Federal Crime

-A civilian who is arrested on a military base for driving while intoxicated will be prosecuted by the federal court, but, because there are no federal laws regarding DWI, the laws of the state will be used.
+A civilian who is arrested on a military base for driving while intoxicated will be prosecuted by the federal court; however, because there are no federal laws regarding DWI, the laws of the state will be used.
 A member of the armed forces who is charged with DWI while on base may be held to the Uniform Code of Military Justice and may also face prosecution in civilian court.

 At Sandman, Finn, & Fitzhugh, we are on your side, providing personalized representation.
 This includes:

-• Help getting your driving privileges back: We develop client-specific services and work swiftly to get you back on the road with your driving privilege intact.
+- Help getting your driving privileges back: We develop client-specific services and work swiftly to get you back on the road with your driving privilege intact.
 No two cases are the same, but our legal experience allows us to defend clients in the most challenging situations.

-• Representation catered to you: Can’t carve out time to meet face-to-face initially?
+- Representation catered to you: Can’t carve out time to meet face-to-face initially?
 No problem.
 We can communicate through email or a phone call.
 We’ll also stay open late to have after-hours meetings to adhere to your busy schedule.

-• Efficient legal care: After you hire Sandman, Finn & Fitzhugh, we immediately file a subpoena requesting police reports and videos to ensure nothing gets erased.
+- Efficient legal care: After you hire Sandman, Finn & Fitzhugh, we immediately file a subpoena requesting police reports and videos to ensure nothing gets erased.
 We’ll also make sure all motions are filed within a timely manner.

-• Focused representation to get to “not guilty”: We’ll have multiple office conferences to create a custom strategy with the ultimate goal of dismissal.
+- Focused representation to get to “not guilty”: We’ll have multiple office conferences to create a custom strategy with the ultimate goal of dismissal.
 As we prepare to go to trial, we focus on a sole outcome of not guilty.

-• Advocacy that never settles: If, by chance, you are found guilty we are practiced in the steps needed to avoid or limit jail time and supervised probation, and we’ll work to reduce the costs associated with a DWI.
+- Advocacy that never settles: If, by chance, you are found guilty we are practiced in the steps needed to avoid or limit jail time and supervised probation, and we’ll work to reduce the costs associated with a DWI.

-• Federal representation: In addition to Wake County, we are also federal criminal defense attorneys in the Eastern District of North Carolina if you are charged on federal property.
+- Federal representation: In addition to Wake County, we are also federal criminal defense attorneys in the Eastern District of North Carolina if you are charged on federal property.

 Schedule a Consultation with Our Raleigh DWI Lawyers